mosip/data-archive/data-archive/archive-jobs/mosip_credential/README.md

 4. Switch to virtual env.
 5. Install required psycopg dependency. `sudo yum install python3-psycopg.

+#### Below are the 2 different ways of running the archival script.
+1. Archive jobs based on status code (Recommended).
+2. Archive jobs based on no of days after the records were created (Old script).

 ## Archive jobs based on status code (Recommended):
 Run the following command to run the archive jobs based on status code